John Steinbeck said, “Once you have lived in New York and it has become your home, no place else is good enough.”

-in one moment, i am on the brooklyn bridge at sunrise, on one side of me, the fading moon, and on the other, the rising sun. i am on the steps of the MET late at night, lost in thoughts too large for the walls of my city-sized apartment. i am in Piccolo café, following Jean Valjean through winding Paris alleys, and on a bench in Central Park, alongside Jane Eyre, wandering misty moors. in an instant, i am falling asleep to the blare of Gotham sirens, and waking, to the sound of snow pattering against the window. it is Christmas Day and we are exploring empty streets, making our way to that bridge in the park, overlooking that frozen pond — the distant sound of violins hanging over us like wisteria, lacing through the trees.
+In one moment, I am on the Brooklyn Bridge at sunrise, on one side of me, the fading moon, and on the other, the rising sun.
+I am on the steps of the MET late at night, lost in thoughts too large for the walls of my city-sized apartment.
+I am in Piccolo café, following Jean Valjean through winding Paris alleyways, and on a bench in Central Park, alongside Jane Eyre, wandering misty moors.
+In an instant, I am falling asleep to the blare of Gotham sirens, and waking, to the sound of snow pattering against the window.
+It is Christmas Day and I am exploring empty streets, making my way to that bridge in the park, overlooking that frozen pond — the distant sound of violins hanging over me like wisteria, lacing through the trees.

-towards the end of my time in new york, i would grab my jacket and head out the door to, for the final times, immerse myself in a city which had become familiar the way the face of a stranger becomes a face you don’t remember ever not knowing. pick a train, any train. pick a stop to get off. find a bookstore for exploring. a café for writing. a pause in the bustle to remind you: every moment that you are alive is a chance to learn exactly what living means.
+Toward the end of my time in New York, I would grab my jacket and head out the door to, for the final times, immerse myself in a city which had become familiar the way the face of a stranger becomes a face you don’t remember ever not knowing.
+Pick a train, any train.
+Pick a stop to get off.
+Find a bookstore for exploring.
+A café for writing.
+A pause in the bustle to remind you: every moment that you are alive is a chance to learn exactly what living means.

 When you have seen so much of you pass through such a short period of time, you find yourself thinking about that time often.
 It is not the streets themselves that cause such a particular pang as much as it is the pieces of yourself that you left trailed across them.
 You find yourself remembering that unmarked heart which had so much yet to learn at the beginning – and those lessons, both infused with light and riddled with pain, which became its teachers through the end.